 I hope those that have read Daymouth have enjoyed the read.
 The book is now selling well in the Salcombe area and the most common response I have had is that, 'Daymouth is a great page turner'.

-Encouraged by the support from friends and readers, I am now on chapter seven of 'Daymouth, the Cat and the Rest of the World'.
+Encouraged by the support from friends and readers, I am now on chapter twelve of 'Headland House'.
 This fiction book is very much more ambitious than Daymouth.
-Some of the characters are the same and the main location is still Daymouth, or do I mean Salcombe?
+Some of the characters are the same and the main location is Salcombe.

-Daymouth, the Cat and the Rest of the World is set in 2024 and current global events are drawn into what I hope will be a 'super page turner' where Daymouth inventions and events, really do change the rest of the world.
+Headland House is set in 2024 and current global events are drawn into what I hope will be a 'super page turner' where Salcombe inventions and events, really do have the potential to change the rest of the world.